 But small companies have the nimbleness to be more innovative with their workplace practices.
 By offering the right benefits and work environment, you can create a business where workers have the opportunity to truly thrive and feel happy—all while gaining an edge on recruiting and retention over your competitors.

-Here are seven tips that will help enable you to craft the benefits and workplace environment you need to build a talented workforce:
+Here are six tips that will help enable you to craft the benefits and workplace environment you need to build a talented workforce:

 1. Offer the Right Kind of ‘Fringe’ Benefits